gongsiran/zeebe/docs/src/reference/variables.md

 # Variables

 Variables are part of a workflow instance and represents the data the instance.
 A variable has a name and a JSON value.
-The visibility and the lifespan of a variable is defined by the variable scope.
+The visibility of a variable is defined by its variable scope.

 ## Variable Values